pkiraly/pkiraly.github.io/topics.md

 <p>Research questions and tasks (Computer Science): </p>
 <ul>
   <li>Given a complex, hierarchical metadata schema in XML format.
 How to implement the following user scenario: the user - with limited technical knowledge (typically a metadata creator or integrator) - enters a human readable input, such as “title” or “genre” in a graphical interface, and the application returns XPath expression(s) which can be generated based on the metadata schema’s structure and the input?
 The user should be able to test the expression instantly on test records.
-The user should be able to modify the input, or the XPath expression.</li>
+The user should be able to modify the input, or the XPath expression.
-  <li>How to extend this application to work with other serialization formats and query languages?</li>
+* How to extend this application to work with other serialization formats and query languages?
-  <li>How to embed the resulted expression into conditional statements, such as “find records where title is missing” or “find records where birth date is larger than death date”?</li>
+* How to embed the resulted expression into conditional statements, such as “find records where title is missing” or “find records where birth date is larger than death date”?
-  <li>How to transform these statements into SHACL-like expressions?</li>
+* How to transform these statements into SHACL-like expressions?</li>
 </ul>

 <p>Research questions and tasks (Humanities): </p>
 <ul>
-  <li>What are the common metadata quality problems in Lightweight Information Describing Objects (LIDO) <a href="#ftnt30" id="ftnt_ref30">[30]</a> records?</li>
+  <li>What are the common metadata quality problems in Lightweight Information Describing Objects (LIDO) <a href="#ftnt30" id="ftnt_ref30">[30]</a> records?
-  <li>What are the common metadata quality problems in TEI <a href="#ftnt31" id="ftnt_ref31">[31]</a> records?</li>
+* What are the common metadata quality problems in TEI <a href="#ftnt31" id="ftnt_ref31">[31]</a> records?</li>
 </ul>

 <p>Partners:</p>
 <ul>
-  <li>SUB</li>
+  <li>SUB
-  <li>Fachbereich Mathematik und Informatik, Philipps-Universit&auml;t Marburg</li>
+* Fachbereich Mathematik und Informatik, Philipps-Universität Marburg
-  <li>Deutsche Digitale Bibliothek</li>
+* Deutsche Digitale Bibliothek</li>
 </ul>

 <h1 id="II"><span class="blue">II.</span> Cultural analytics / Bibliographic data science</h1>